xenanetworks/open-automation-utilities/docs/source/cli_ref/anlt/lt/lt_status.rst

 Description
 -----------

-To show the link training status of the specified lane.
+Show the link training status of the specified lane.